Charlotte Marion Cust Bradshaw1

 W/Cdr.
 Michael Lister Robinson was born on 8 May 1916.1 He was the son of Roy Lister Robinson, 1st and last Baron Robinson and Charlotte Marion Cust Bradshaw.1 He died on 10 April 1942 at age 25, killed in action.1

-He was educated at Downside School, Bath, Somerset, England.1 He gained the rank of Wing Commander in the service of the Royal Air Force.1 He fought in the Second World War.1 He was decorated with the award of the Croix de Guerre (Belgain), avec Palme.1 He was decorated with the award of the Companion, Distinguished Service Order (D.S.O.).1 He was decorated with the award of the Distinguished Flying Cross (D.F.C.).1
+He was educated at Downside School, Bath, Somerset, EnglandG.1 He gained the rank of Wing Commander in the Royal Air Force.1 He fought in the Second World War.1 He was awarded the Croix de Guerre Belgain, avec Palme.1 He was awarded the Distinguished Service Order (D.S.O.)1 He was awarded the Distinguished Flying Cross (D.F.C.)1

 Citations